u-546/techBasic1_Ulas_Kahraman/assignments/week11/code_study.md

 move_text does the same thing with text. the rest are similar to these, then comes save_image which saves where everything has been put and saves them into one image.

 Overall, this file with about 300 hundred lines basically builds up the ui as far as I understood.
+It's building a lot of frames and buttons and defining borders and errors.
 Another file (watermark.py) is the actual thing that commands to stamp the mark onto the image.
 Most of the pop-up stuff like the file picker and color picker come from the imported libraries, so they're not coded from scratch.
 This eases my brain a bit because I am also keeping an eye around for codes that I can take example of for my final project.